matthewleechen/BritishPatents/README.md

-### Learned Societies and the British Industrial Revolution
+### Networks of Inventors and Technology Diffusion: The Royal Society of London, 1660-1870
 To be updated.